 Share the Story of the Spark That Ignited the Civil Rights Movement

-Preserving and interpreting this Roberts Temple Church of God provides an opportunity for visitors to engage with our shared past and interrogate our present.
-Creating a national historic site under the National Park Service promotes the cause of restorative justice and honors Emmett's mother, Mamie Till-Mobley, who dedicated herself to ensuring her son did not die in vain.
+Preserving and interpreting Roberts Temple Church of God in Christ provides an opportunity for visitors to engage with our shared past and interrogate our present.
+Creating a National Historic Site promotes the cause of restorative justice and honors Emmett's mother, Mamie Till Mobley, who dedicated herself to ensuring her son did not die in vain.